khabaodo/online-retail-dashboard/README.md

 # Objective
-Develop a practical and efficient dashboard that enables the store owner to swiftly oversee store operations and project sales revenue for the upcoming two months.
+Develop a practical and efficient Tableau dashboard that enables the store owner to swiftly oversee store operations and project sales revenue for the upcoming two months.
 This dashboard will serve as a valuable tool for examining product sales trends, which is essential for planning and ensuring adequate inventory levels for future demand.

 # How to use
 * **Tableau Dashboard**: For the purpose of running the Tableau dashboard, *Tableau* folder -> *dashboard.twbx*.
 Instructions on how to interact with dashboard is written in the dashboard.
 To make it look clean, I hid all the sheets.
 To learn more about seperate sheest to construct the dashboard, right click the *dashboard* and click *Unhide All Sheets*.